 |Windows Server 2008 R2 (RTM and SP1 Standard)|

 |Red Hat Enterprise 7, 8, 9|

 |Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS, 22.04 LTS|

-The following table lists the operating systems that aren't supported:
+The following table lists the workloads that aren't supported.

 |Windows client||For client operating systems such as Windows 10 and Windows 11, we recommend Microsoft Intune to manage updates.|

-As the Azure Update Manager depends on your machine's OS package manager or update service, ensure that the Linux package manager, or Windows Update client are enabled and can connect with an update source or repository.
-If you're running a Windows Server OS on your machine, see configure Windows Update settings.
+As Update Manager depends on your machine's OS package manager or update service, ensure that the Linux package manager or Windows Update client is enabled and can connect with an update source or repository.
+If you're running a Windows Server OS on your machine, see Configure Windows Update settings.